Trance and dental

 Ralph Waldo Emerson (1803-1882)

-Emerson himself disliked the term “transcendental,” and after all it is cribbed from Immanuel Kant, who applied the adjective to ideas that surpass all experience.
+Emerson himself disliked the term “transcendental,” and after all it was cribbed from Immanuel Kant, who applied the adjective to ideas that surpass all experience.
 He said his method merely carried forward old thoughts into new times, which also seems disingenuous to me.

 In the book Nature (1836), Emerson asked almost enviously: why should only the past generations get all the revelations and miracles?
 Should we not also enjoy a direct relation with the divine?
-Why should we not have insight rather than tradition, why should we not have revelations of our own, not just a history of theirs?
+Why should we not have insight rather than tradition, why should we not have revelations of our own not just a history of theirs?
 “The sun shines to-day also.”
-Truth is not revealed in scripture, but apprehended by men in communication with nature.
-(He employs an awkward and ridiculed metaphor of an “transparent eye-ball.”)
+Truth is revealed not or not merely in scripture, but is apprehended by men in communication with nature.
+Words are the symbols of facts; particular natural facts are symbols of general spiritual facts; and nature is a symbol of spirit itself.
+(He employs an awkward and much-ridiculed metaphor of an “transparent eye-ball.”)

 More notorious were his 1838 remarks for six of the seven students graduating from Harvard Divinity School.
 He basically equated man and nature with God and said Jesus serves us by his divine thoughts and not by his sacraments or miracles.
-Salvation is found not in laws and books but in nature.
-Words are the symbols of facts, particular natural facts are symbols of general spiritual facts, and nature is a symbol of spirit itself.
+“Jesus Christ belonged to the true race of prophets.
+He saw that God incarnates himself in man.”
+Salvation is found not in laws and books or in the “defects” of “historical Christianity,” but in nature.
 To know the world is to know the divine.
 God unites Me and Not-Me.
-Our intuition, not religious doctrine, guides or should guide our moral sentiments.
+Our intuition, not religious doctrine of some pompous cultus, guides or should guide our moral sentiments.
 “The soul knows no persons.
 It invites every man to expand to the full circle of the universe, and will have no preferences but those of spontaneous love.”
-“To attempt to convert a man by miracles, is a profanation of the soul.”
+“To aim to convert a man by miracles, is a profanation of the soul.”
 “Man is an infinite soul, the earth and heavens are passing into his mind, he is drinking forever the soul of God.”

 (Some of the other reformers went even further.
 Parker was a fiery sermonizer with formidable foreign-language skills.
 He disbelieved in or rejected the relevance of miracles altogether, and asked whether belief in a divine Jesus was necessary.
 Emerson called him “our Savonarola.”)